designeng/pipedrive-api/README.md

 ###Deploy
 + Grunt task `grunt build` should be invoked before deploy to remote server.
 It will run all nessesary tasks `dataMainAttr:prod` (toggling `data-main` attribute in index.html), `requirejs:compile` (building all js-source into single `main` file).

++ Build process needs `buildAssets` with wire.js files to be required on the early stage.
+TODO: [wire-rjs-builder](github.com/pieterv/wire-rjs-builder) should be inspected for issue of detection required wire.js lib modules.

 ###Structure description

 + `requireConfig` and `requireEnter` just two parts of `main` file and assembled together with grunt task during the development process. `requireEnter` is logic enter point for our one-page application.